 One way to address this is the Dose/Exposure concept.

-Dose – is defined as the level of physical/mental stress of the ergonomics risk factors.
+Dose – is the level of physical/mental stress of the ergonomics risk factors.

-Exposure – is defined as how long and how often the exposure to the ergonomics risk factors is occurring.
+Exposure – is how long and how often the exposure to the ergonomics risk factors is occurring.

 We appreciate the higher the values for Dose and Exposure, the greater the estimated relative risk.